larik-22/or1on/docs/TestCases.md

 # Test report

 Here you can find the results of the tests that were executed.<br>
-Tester: Rafael Tavares, Botond Vendler 😎 <br>
+Tester: Rafael Tavares, Botond Vendler 😎, Sarina Bameriniya <br>
 Date: 17-01-2025<br>

 ## Test Case 1